- Student type: Domestic

 What is your current role at work, and what do you hope to do after graduating?

 I work at a water corporation in the headworks (dams) engineering team.
-My role as Emergency Planning Officer requires an in-depth understanding of our infrastructure and its operation, as I am responsible for emergency risk management and planning with a strong focus on reservoir flood routing and dam safety.
-I am also involved in capital improvement projects, asset management and engineering inspections of our dams.
+My role as Emergency Planning & Hydrology Manager requires an in-depth understanding of our infrastructure and its operation, as I am responsible for emergency risk management and planning with a strong focus on flood hydrology, incident management, dam safety and project management.
+I am also involved in asset management and engineering inspections of our dams.